chenkianwee/yun2infinity/user_manual/docs/040/049ssl_cert.md

     $ keytool -certreq -alias $domain_name -keystore $domain_name.jks -file $csr_key.csr
     ```

 4. Import the signed certificate into the keystore with this command.
+First import the root certificate.
+These instructions are based on this [post](https://www.ssls.com/knowledgebase/how-to-install-an-ssl-certificate-on-a-tomcat-server/#PKCS12).
     ```
+    $ keytool -import -alias root -keystore $domain_name.jks -file root.crt
+    ```
+    a.
+Then import the intermediate certificate.
+    ```
+    $ keytool -import -alias intermediate -keystore $domain_name.jks -file intermediate.crt
+    ```
+    b.
+Then import the domain certificate.
+    ```
-    $ keytool -import -alias $domain_name -keystore $domain_name.jks -file $signed_cert.crt
+    $ keytool -import -alias $domain_name -keystore $domain_name.jks -file domain.crt

+    You will get the message 'Certificate reply was installed in keystore'.

+    The alias name have to correspond to the domain name of your webpage
+    ```
+    c.
+You can check the installed certificates with this command.
+    ```
+    $ keytool -list -v -keystore $domain_name.jks -storepass $password
+    ```
+    b.
+If you want to delete certificate you can do it with this command.
+    ```
+    $ keytool -delete -alias $aliasname -keystore $domain_name.jks -storepass $password
     ```

 5. Next, in the container you will have to edit the setting in Tomcat, update the apt-get software and install vim for editing text file.
 If you did not sign the CSR you can still do this to create a self-signed URL.
     ```
     $ apt-get update